rafeerahman/Flooding-Susceptibility-in-Coastal-Regions-of-Vancouver/README.md

 Title: The effect of climate change on flooding susceptibility in coastal regions

-Open project_report.tex as a pdf in the latex folder and see instructions to run the project at the bottom of the page.
+Using overleaf, open the latex folder and see project_report.tex for instructions to run the project which can be found at the bottom of page 4.